top of page

 • Requests for secrecy

-• Non-standard or non-traceable payment methods
+• Unconventional or untraceable payment methods

 • Refusal to provide verifiable information

-• Inconsistent or changing details
+• Details that are contradictory or changing

 What CCVSB Fraud & Scam Education Does Not Do